Sultanc/mma-discord-bot/README.md

 2- copy your bot token in the config.js file you can change the bot command prefix in the same file aswell .

+it takes the bot from 14s to 24s to pull the screenshot please don't spam it

 ------------------------------------
 **Usage:**